AriaSalvatrice/synth-printer/README.md

 Due to its very limited audience, this system is very minimal, hacky, and rough around the edges.
 Still, it should be easy to learn how to get it going, and I'm happy to help if it gives you trouble.
 Synth Printer mostly focuses on my own needs: I build in the Kosmo format, which is bigger than Eurorack, so I tend to use bigger hardware options, such as big 6.3mm jacks.

 To get started, you need a way to use CadQuery.
 I strongly recommend you simply use a [Cq-Editor binary release](https://github.com/CadQuery/CQ-editor/releases).
+It bundles all you need, there's nothing else to install.

 After that, [download this repository](https://github.com/AriaSalvatrice/synth-printer/archive/refs/heads/master.zip), and load up one of the examples in that editor.
 Use the **▶ Render** button (F5) to run the code.
 Rotate the viewport, as you'll be seeing the panel from the back by default.
 You can toggle the preview layer in the outliner to see the panel better.